Actifio/WindowsGenericBatFile/readme.md

 Effectively the order of events will be:

 1)  Actifio Appliance requests the Appliance Connector to run the init tasks in c:\Program Files\Actifio\Scripts\appid.xxxx.bat
-2)  Actifio rAppliance equests the Appliance Connector to run the freeze tasks in c:\Program Files\Actifio\Scripts\appid.xxxx.bat
+2)  Actifio Appliance requests the Appliance Connector to run the freeze tasks in c:\Program Files\Actifio\Scripts\appid.xxxx.bat
 3)  Actifio Appliance requests the Appliance Connector to run the thaw tasks in c:\Program Files\Actifio\Scripts\appid.xxxx.bat
 4)  Actifio Appliance requests the Appliance Connector to run the fini tasks in in c:\Program Files\Actifio\Scripts\appid.xxxx.bat